lenskit/lkpy/docs/guide/pipeline.rst

 * ``recommender``
 * ``reranker``
 * ``scorer``
-* ``user-history-resolver``
+* ``history-lookup``
 * ``item-embedder``

 Component nodes can also have *aliases*, allowing them to be accessed by more than one name.
 Use :meth:`Pipeline.alias` to define these aliases.

-Various LensKit facilities recognize several standard component names that we recommend you use when applicable:
+Various LensKit facilities recognize several standard component names used by the standard pipeline builders, and we recommend you use them in your own pipelines when applicable:

 * ``scorer`` — compute (usually personalized) scores for items for a given user.
 * ``ranker`` — compute a (ranked) list of recommendations for a user.
 If you